dtonda8/PASS_W7/README.md

 <details>
 <summary>Hint for Challenge</summary>
-For every index, i, check if you've previously a number equal to (target-nums[i]).
+For every index, i, check if you've previously seen a number equal to (target-nums[i]).
 There is a data structure that allows you to check this relatively quick.

 </details>